From food bills to course materials and transport, here are some tips on how to budget and save money as a student.

 Opening a student bank account can help you manage your finances.
 You’ll be able to set up Direct Debits for your bills, and keep an eye on your spending.
 If you use mobile banking, you can check your balance on the go and receive notifications if your balance dips below a certain amount.

 If you’re an HSBC customer, you can also use Balance After Bills, in the HSBC Mobile Banking app on compatible devices.
 It shows you how much you could have left, once your bills (scheduled Direct Debits and standing orders) have been paid.

 We have more mobile money management tools in our app to help you keep an eye on your spending and stay on top of your finances.
 Not only could they help you keep within your budget and improve spending, they may also help you grow your money and achieve your financial goals.

 Most banks offer student bank accounts, which may include an overdraft.
 It’s worth checking what happens if you go over your overdraft limit, and if there is a charge.

-Some student bank accounts also come with a credit card that can help pay for necessary expenses or to give you protection on big-ticket items, but be careful not to overspend.
+Some student bank accounts also come with a credit card, which can help pay for necessary expenses or give you protection on big-ticket items, but be careful not to overspend.
 Anything you buy on a credit card will need to be repaid.